dongdong3272/ping-pong-match-management/README.md

 ## Start the backend

-Go to the db directory, you can see a db.json file.
+Go to the `db` directory, you can see a `db.json` file.

 To start the server at port 4000.
 Run:

 `json-server --watch db.json --port 4000`

+If you have not installed package `json-server`, install it globally by running:

+`npm install -g json-server`

 ## Start the frontend